 Laurent Issaurat: Interesting.
 And the art market is quiet broad, complex and not always very transparent.
 How do you find these works of art?
 Do you go at auctions, what’s the way you proceed?

-Viola Raikhel-Bolot: Another very good question, Laurent, because the art market, as you know, being unregulated(2), another interesting fact is that only 45% of the art market is in the public domain: 55% of art market transactions are actually private; 45% of market transactions attract the auction and they are various art market indices and this can be interrogated to investigate and learn more about those art works, and artists and values.
+Viola Raikhel-Bolot: Another very good question, Laurent, because the art market, as you know, being unregulated(2), another interesting fact is that only 45% of the art market is in the public domain. .
+[In other words, more precisely] 55% of art market transactions are actually private [and] 45% of art market transactions [are made through auctions].
+And there are various art market indices,and this can be interrogated to investigate and learn more about those art works, and artists and values.
 But for us it is important to be able to provide our clients access to both the private and public aspects of the market.
 When looking to source artwork to present to our collectors, we’re privileged to work with private collectors, auction houses, dealers and the artists directly also.
 When possible, we always bring our collectors front and center to these conversations.
 We want to make sure that they meet the artist, when possible, meet the upper private collectors, attend the auctions with us if this is something they are willing to do.
 But we really have access to the full spectrum of sources in the art world and we extend this to our clients directly.

 Laurent Issaurat: Good, thank you very much, Viola.
 But once a client has identified one or several objects they would like to purchase, what are the next steps, what are the due diligences you would help them with?